 Ice storms can last several hours or even days, depending on the severity and the local climate.
 The duration of an ice storm can also vary depending on the affected area and the time of year.

-If you’re in an area prone to ice storms, staying informed about weather conditions and taking appropriate safety precautions to protect yourself and your property is essential.
+If you’re in an area prone to ice storms, staying informed about cold weather conditions and taking appropriate safety precautions to protect yourself and your property is essential.
 You may need to stay indoors, avoid driving or walking on icy surfaces, and prepare for power outages or other disruptions.

 Ice Dangers and the Types of Damage They Cause